deshaw/pjrmi/python/README.md

 ## Technical notes

+### C Extensions

+Extended functionality is provided via C extensions, in both the Java and Python
+code:
+- **In-process JVM:** This launches a Java VM within the Python process itself.
+  While this currently works it is highly dependent on the Python and Java VMs playing nicely with one-another, so it could break tomorrow.
+Not recommended.
+- **SHM arg passing:** This is an optimization whereby `/dev/shm` is used to pass array arguments using `memcpy()`; it therefore only works when the Java and Python processes are on the same host.
+It is not required for general use.

+The build of PJRmi which is available in [PyPI](https://pypi.org/project/pjrmi/) only contains the platform-independent Python code and Java JARs; it does not come with the C extensions.

 ### Threading Model

 The PJRmi service runs as a separate thread inside the Java process.
 As such you